-- The era of "technical" reforms is now largely over: - Except for some specific items like "proxy access" in the US or "Sapin II" rules in France - Attention is now turning towards Board effectiveness and accountability, moreover: - Encompassing new domains like non financial risk factors (reputation, ...) - Among which CSR issues - Scrutinized by far more other stakeholders than shareholders: - Staff, customers, society as a whole,... - But whose opinion nevertheless impacts the Company's value for shareholders...... - These various stakeholders are increasingly assessing - Board composition, Directors' qualifications, - The effectiveness of the Board's decisions and their links to financial performance - New core duties and responsibilities of the Board are thus: - Oversight of business strategy but also long-term sustainability - Succession planning (both CEO and Directors) and more generally talent management - Risk oversight (including cyber security) - Maintaining proper tone-at-the-top, corporate culture, ethics and reputation - Reviewing policies on responsible social behavior (CSR) - Including the incentive structure
+- Attention is turning towards Board effectiveness and accountability, moreover: - Encompassing new domains like non financial risk factors (reputation, ...) - Among which CSR issues - Scrutinized by far more other stakeholders than shareholders: - Staff, customers, the general public, society as a whole,... - But whose opinion nevertheless impacts the Company's value for shareholders...... - These various stakeholders are increasingly assessing - Board composition, Directors' qualifications, - The effectiveness of the Board's decisions and their links to financial performance - New core duties and responsibilities of the Board are thus: - Oversight of business strategy but also long-term sustainability - Succession planning (Board of Directors as well as ExCo) and more generally talent management - Risk oversight (including cyber security) - Maintaining proper tone-at-the-top, corporate culture, ethics and reputation - Reviewing policies on responsible social behavior (CSR) - Including the incentive structure